 - Truck drivers are required to use “extreme caution” or stop driving during bad weather.

-Bad or extreme weather can occur during any point of a truck driver’s route.
+Bad or extreme weather can occur at any point of a truck driver’s route.
 The standards are set that the driver must slow down or stop driving in order to avoid losing control and crashing the vehicle.
-If a truck driver continues to operate in extreme weather such as heavy fog, snow storms, rain storms etc. without adjusting their driving speed and having caused injury, the truck driver and the trucking company can be held responsible.
+If a truck driver continues to operate in extreme weather such as heavy fog, snow storms, rain storms, etc. without adjusting their driving speed and having caused injury, the truck driver and the trucking company can be held responsible.

 - Trucking companies are required to maintain and repair their trucks.

 Defective brakes and tires and inadequate lighting are leading causes of major accidents involving trucks.
-Truck drivers and trucking companies are required to repair mechanical defects and maintain safe vehicles under the regulatory standards.
+Truck drivers and trucking companies are required to repair mechanical defects and maintain safe vehicles under regulatory standards.
 If these vehicle standards are ignored and trucks are not maintained they add to the chances of a serious accident occurring.